Uchencho/Python-Script-for-Mundane-Tasks/README.md

 __It splits the woorkbook into two sheets__

 __It converts some columns into float type object to allow for calculations to be done on them.__

+__It removes duplicates based on of the columns and saves the result in one of the sheets__